ucsb-cs8/w19-matni/_lectures/lect10.md

 ################################################
 def createListOfOdd(lst):
 	""" returns a new list that contains all """
-	""" the odd numbers in lst ""
+	""" the odd numbers in lst """ newList = []
-	newList = [
 	for item in lst:
 		if item % 2 != 0:
 			newList.append(item)
 	return newList

 ################################################
-s = "How I wish you were here.nWe're just two lost souls swimming in a fishbowl,\nYear after year
+s = "How I wish you were here.nWe're just two lost souls swimming in a fishbowl,\nYear after year"

 s = """How I wish you were here.
 We’re just two lost souls swimming in a fishbowl,